 Whilst in the early drafts, I wondered whether or not the world champion chess master who had managed to hold the title for fifteen years, would consider endorsing my book.
-After all, it does mention chess and his name is in the title (he may yet make me take it out) but I felt he owed me: Garry Kasparov had been the cause of so much trouble in my early married life after my wife gave me a computerised chess set.
+After all, it does mention chess and his name is in the title (this has since been removed) but I felt he owed me: Garry Kasparov had been the cause of so much trouble in my early married life after my wife gave me a computerised chess set.
 It was in the days when computer chess was in its infancy and the board proudly sported Kasparov’s name and an image of him on the box, looking mysterious and thoughtful.
 According to his later writings, he had worked with the designers to help pioneer the perfect chess algorithm.

 Thirty years later I found myself writing the book and those early games came back to haunt me.
 I took some time to research how Garry Kasparov would think.
 How did he become so successful?
 Did he have a photographic memory or a genius IQ?
 In his book, How Life Imitates Chess, I found a number of surprising answers, but I also answered my own question.
 Would Garry Kasparov endorse my book?
 No, he most certainly would not!
 I didn’t need to ask him personally, because he made it abundantly clear in his own writing that he had nothing but contempt for chess players or writers who did not understand how the game was played at a championship level.
 He considered people who entered tournaments, without the prerequisite skills, to be disrespectful.
 He felt that writers, and Hollywood in particular, had done the royal game no favours; they had a habit of portraying chess masters as near- crazy people.
 Oh no!
 I had written a book about a near-crazy chess genius who had a photographic memory.